 ·obtain individualized attention from a faculty mentor.

-To start the application process please click on the application link to the left and complete the online form.
-If you are having difficulties with the link you may contact Dr. Anthony Kennedy at firstname.lastname@example.org.
+If you are having difficulties with the links you may contact Dr. Anthony Kennedy at firstname.lastname@example.org.
 Review of applications will begin November 1st and continue until all spaces are allocated.
 The committee will meet at the end of each calendar month to review applications.
 Suitable candidates will be interviewed by the CAPs LLC committee.
-We anticipate enrolling 16 intended chemistry and physics majors for Fall 2014.
+We anticipate enrolling 16 intended chemistry and physics majors for Fall 2015.
 Any students requiring additional information may contact the appropriate faculty member using the appropriate link.

 Dr. Anthony Kennedy, email@example.com, Ph: 252-328-9816